-This remnant of our childhood is incorrect!
+Answer: No. This remnant of our childhood is incorrect!
 It can lead to eye fatigue or dryness, but failing eyesight does not come into play.

 However, if your child seems to cultivate a passion for watching their favourite cartoons at a considerably close range, that could mean that they’re due for glasses – it might be time for their first visit to the optometrist!

-Many ocular issues can go unnoticed until they reach an advanced stage.
+Answer: No. Many ocular issues can go unnoticed until they reach an advanced stage.
 It’s why the Canadian Association of Optometrists encourages everyone to undergo regular eye exams, more specifically every year or two for adults, and every year for children and the elderly.

+Answer: Sort of.
 Fruits and vegetables such as carrots, clementines, blueberries, and broccoli have high amounts of antioxidants and vitamins A, C, and E, which help protect the corneas and crystalline lenses, contribute to preventing cataracts and combat eye fatigue.

 In short, these nutrients can help maintain your eye health, but they have no impact on conditions such as myopia, hyperopia, astigmatism, or presbyopia.

+Answer: Yes.
 While laser pointers are rarely powerful enough to cause serious harm, a laser beam pointed at the eye has the potential to lead to injuries.

+Answer: Possibly.
 Genetics are a major factor in the development of eye diseases, but they aren’t automatically an indication of future health issues.
 Two myopic parents can give birth to a child with 20/20 vision, and vice versa.

-You will probably experience eye fatigue, which will subside after a period of rest.
+Answer: No. You will probably experience eye fatigue, which will subside after a period of rest.
 There goes our excuse for ignoring the Terms and Conditions.

-11. All sunglasses are made equal.
+11. Are all sunglasses made equal?

-There are many reasons to monitor our screen time, but permanent ocular damage is not one of them.
+Answer: No. There are many reasons to monitor our screen time, but permanent ocular damage is not one of them.
 The blue light of our digital screens can cause eye strain and dryness, which can be made better by taking regular breaks and, quite simply, by blinking more frequently.

 It’s also useful to keep the 20-20-20 rule in mind whenever you have to spend many hours in front of your computer (which will probably be tomorrow, we assume).
 Every 20 minutes, take a 20-second break and turn your gaze towards a spot situated 20 feet away from you.
 Your eyes will thank you!